Application

 S615(6) is a tax advantaged arrangement just like a SIPP or a SASS and can be administered independently or lodged on a wrap platform just like its Registered Pension counterparts.
 For multi-member schemes funded by regular instalments, it is recommended that a wrap platform operating a gross nominee account is used for administrative simplicity.

-The wrap provider's terms of business and fund link details are available from this site.
+The wrap provider's terms of business and fund link details are available from here.

 No Waiting For Acceptance